mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/clusters/custom-domain-certificate/index.md

 ## Reasons for using a custom DNS domain

 DKP supports the customization of domains to allow you to use your own domain or hostname for your services.

-For example, you can set up your DKP UI to be accessible with your custom domain name instead of the domain provided by default.
-You can also use your domain to enable your company to access back-end services, or your customers to access front-end services with a specific domain.
-Or you can configure a cluster to be accessible with a specific domain.
+For example, you can set up your DKP UI or any of your clusters to be accessible with your custom domain name instead of the domain provided by default.

 ## Reasons for using a custom certificate